 Online services enable freedom of expression for consumers, and companies have a vested interest in moderating their platforms to create a safe, welcoming online community for users.
-To ensure that online services are inclusive, useful, and safe for consumers, online platforms often moderate the content created by third parties.
+To ensure that online services are inclusive, useful, and safe for consumers, online platforms often moderate the content posted by third parties.
 In order to ensure users understand the rules they are expected to follow, the industry has been at the leading edge of providing greater access and information regarding their moderation policies and practices.

-- Governments should not restrict or penalize online platforms' efforts to exercise their First Amendment rights to moderate content on their private platforms. - Governments must recognize companies' rights to enforce their terms of service and respond to evolving threats. - TechNet supports clear, constitutional definitions that are consistent across jurisdictions. - TechNet supports industry efforts to provide transparency about platforms' content moderation practices and their efforts to limit and remove harmful content.
-These policies should not mandate or prioritize the policing of certain categories of content and should not undermine platforms' efforts to moderate harmful content.
+- Governments should not restrict or penalize online platforms' efforts to exercise their First Amendment rights to moderate content on their private platforms. - Governments must recognize companies' rights to enforce their terms of service and respond to evolving threats. - Governments should avoid mandates that require companies to affirmatively search for and report content on their platforms.
+Such mandates have the potential to transform private platforms into agents of government and thereby create complex constitutional challenges for both platforms and law enforcement. - TechNet supports clear, constitutional definitions that are consistent across jurisdictions.

+• TechNet supports industry efforts to provide transparency about platforms' content moderation practices and their efforts to limit and remove harmful content.
+These policies should not mandate or prioritize the policing of certain categories of content and should not undermine platforms' efforts to moderate harmful content, including by requiring disclosure of otherwise confidential information.